Mature Masculine

 Steady interest: He maintains living interest in what he's doing.
 He returns again and again with genuine curiosity rather than dull repetition.

-Humility: He does his part while knowing that breakthroughs are not under his total control.
+Humility: He does his part while knowing that breakthroughs are not under his control.
 He creates conditions.
 He doesn't force reality.